Some1and2-XC/hash-with/README.md

 [![Crates.io](https://img.shields.io/crates/v/hash_with.svg)](https://crates.io/crates/hash_with)
 [![Documentation](https://docs.rs/hash_with/badge.svg)](https://docs.rs/hash_with)

-`HashWith` is a Rust procedural macro crate that allows you to automatically implement `Hash` for structs, overriding fields that don’t natively implement `Hash` (like `f64` or structs which use them).
-It supports custom hash functions per field.
+`HashWith` is a Rust procedural macro crate that allows you to automatically implement `Hash` for structs, allowing the programmer to override fields that don’t natively implement `Hash`.

 ## Features

 - Derive `Hash` on structs with fields that normally cannot be hashed.
+- Inline closures for per-field hashing via the `#[hash_with(...)]` attribute.
 - Support for custom hash functions per field via the `#[hash_with = "..."]` attribute.
-- Inline closures for per-field hashing.

 ## Usage